anishmss/bioinfo_intro_dlsu/chapters/sequence_alignment/hands_on_HIV.md

     - Compute a suffix array of the reference using `lastdb`.
     - Train the scoring scheme using `last-train`.
     - Perform local alignment of reads to the reference using `lastal`.
-    - Write a script to go through the sites of interest relevant to NRTI resistance, and report on mutations you can identify.
+    - Write a script to go through the sites of interest relevant to NRTI resistance (to make things simpler, you can just choose one drug e.g. zidovudine), and report on the mutations you can identify.

 ## References
 - John Herron, Scott Freeman, Chapter 1: A Case for Evolutionary Thinking: Understanding HIV, Evolutionary Analysis, Fifth Edition (2015), Pearson.